Bloggers’ picks – the best Christmas gifts for gardeners

 My own suggestions for gifts for gardeners…

-I’ve mentioned several already, but I’d like to add one more.
-I think most garden-lovers would really enjoy Monty Don’s new book, Down to Earth.
+I’ve mentioned several of my own favourite gifts for gardeners, but I’d like to add one more.
+I think most garden-lovers would really enjoy Monty Don’s book, Down to Earth.
 (And the Amazon price is particularly good at the time of writing).
 I’d particularly recommend it if you know someone who is just starting out gardening, although I think we can all learn from it.

 Inspiration for your Christmas decorating